 This is such a simple meal that satisfies me on so many levels.
 First of all, I have not met roasted cauliflower I did not like.
 Secondly, it is spicy from a generous amount of Aleppo Pepper flakes and a little cayenne.
 Finally, it’s served on a bed of creamy yogurt with preserved lemon, adding tang and saltiness.
 The contrast of hot and spicy, and cool and creamy is divine.
 This dish is not inspired by any one recipe in particular.
-It honestly came to me when I was imagining attempting Nashville hot cauliflower, but I am constantly inspired by both Yotam Ottolenghi, and Alison Roman, and it’s very apparent here.
+It honestly came to me when I was imagining attempting Nashville hot cauliflower, but it evolved completely and the result is influenced by by Arabic and Mediterranean cuisines.

 Serves two as a main dish, 4 as a side

 - extra virgin olive oil

 - Preheat oven to 450.
 Mince the preserved lemon peel and combine yogurt, preserved lemon, and lemon juice.
 Season lightly with salt.
 The preserved lemon is quite salty, so the yogurt will not need too much.
 Chill.